 A laboratory-made peptide of 15 amino acids, derived from a sequence found in gastric juice.
 It is not a component of any approved drug and has no USP monograph.
 Most published data comes from animal models.

 Heavily promoted in fitness and recovery communities as a repair aid, often paired with TB-500.
-It is one of the substances the FDA's July 2026 compounding advisory committee reviewed.
+It is scheduled for review at the FDA's July 23, 2026 compounding advisory committee meeting.

 | Claim | Strongest evidence |